Winter Carbon Monoxide Safety Tips

 2. Inspect your fuel burning devices

-Furnaces and other fuel-burning appliances can produce CO if they are not properly maintained and inspected by professionals regularly.
+Furnaces and other fuel-burning appliances can produce carbon monoxide if they are not properly maintained and inspected by professionals regularly.
 Make sure to have your devices inspected to help protect your home and family.

 3. Clean out your fireplace's flue